 The DQN Agent is pre-built class at keras-rl package (https://github.com/keras-rl/keras-rl), and it connects the DQN network and Breakout Game, so it receives the DQN network actions and sends them to Breakout game environment, also it transfers back the reward and new state of game to the DQN network.

-After training for 500, 000 steps, the Breakout RL System was able to play the game with average reward marks 5.40 as shown in Fig 4-1.
+We have managed to use reinforcement learning to make a classic Atari game plays on its own, without a human player.
+After training for 500, 000 steps, the Breakout RL System was able to play the game with an average reward marks of 5.40 as shown in Fig 4-1.

-Fig 4-1 Average Rewards Result

 4.1 Findings

 4.1.1 Kernel Initialization Parameter

-The kernel initalization is explicitly specified to “HE” normalization to follow the best practice, and the training results do not improve much as shown in Fig 4-2.
+We explicitly specified “HE” normalization for the kernel initalization that follow the best practice.
+However, the training results did not improved much as shown in Fig 4-2.
 The game rewards are below 6 during training.

+Fig 4-1 Average Rewards Result

 Fig 4-2 Kernel Initialization He Normalization